lxc/incus/doc/explanation/clustering.md

 For example, if the scriptlet is saved inside a file called `instance_placement.star`, then it can be applied to LXD with the following command:

-    cat instance_placement.star | lxc config set instances.placement.scriptlet=-
+    cat instance_placement.star | incus config set instances.placement.scriptlet=-

-To see the current scriptlet applied to LXD, use the `lxc config get instances.placement.scriptlet` command.
+To see the current scriptlet applied to LXD, use the `incus config get instances.placement.scriptlet` command.

 The following functions are available to the scriptlet (in addition to those provided by Starlark):